 John W. Gray

-John W. Gray was a photographer who had a studio in Westborough, Scarborough in the the 1920s.
-He also employed other photographers, like William Hayes, to widen the range of subjects offered.
+John W. Gray was a photographer who had a studio in Westborough, Scarborough in the 1920s and possibly before World War I. He also employed other photographers, like William Hayes, to widen the range of subjects offered.
 The employed photographers were sent to locations across the country to take photographs.
 Hayes for example went to Scotland for three months in 1924.
+Gray also owned a recording studio and produced and sold records, radios and other household electrical equipment, alongside the sale of photographic equipment and the production of photographs..
 Gray’s was purchased in the late 1960s by Walkers Studios Ltd and Neville Gray, John’s son worked as a photographer for Walkers.
 Neville and his son David later bought Walkers.

 Postcard view of South Sands, Beach, The Grand Hotel, The Spa, by Scarborough photgrapher John W. Gray